▶️ Central Oregon teams navigate through Tuesday's snow during soccer playoffs

 “We spent the time here with coaches and athletic director, clearing most of the field before we got more bodies out here to shovel and make it more playable,” Eriksson said.

-Although not ideal, head coach Eriksson says in his 30-plus coaching years at Bend High; snow comes with the territory.
+Although not ideal, Eriksson says in his 30-plus coaching years at Bend High; snow comes with the territory.

 “(I’ve) been to games where playing with a white ball in the snow and it is hard to see the white ball.
-We’ve done it; other teams have done it around Central Oregon,” he said.
-“When you live at 35 hundred feet .. it happens.”
+We’ve done it.
+Other teams have done it around Central Oregon,” he said.
+“When you live at 3,500 feet, it happens.”

 While Bend had to switch locations, Summit High had work to do.